codernobert/paystack-service-gateway/README.md

 - Increase `resilience4j.timelimiter.instances.paymentService.timeoutDuration`
 - Check if Paystack API is reachable from your network

+### Cannot connect to service from another container
+- Ensure both containers are on the same Docker network
+- Use container hostname instead of `localhost` (e.g., `http://paystack-service:8080`)
+- Check firewall rules if running on a separate machine

 ## Version History

-### 1.0.0 (2025-02-08)
+### 1.0.0 (2026-02-08)
-- Initial release
+- Initial release as standalone microservice
-- Payment initialization
+- REST API endpoints for payment operations
-- Payment verification
+- Payment initialization, verification, and details retrieval
 - Circuit breaker, retry, and time limiter patterns
-- Multi-currency support
+- Multi-currency support (NGN, KES, USD, etc.)
+- Docker containerization support
+- Comprehensive Postman collection for testing
+- Webhook support for Paystack callbacks

 ## Contributing